-Major Requirements 30 hours A student may major in French by completing a minimum of 30 semester hours in French courses numbered 200 and above.
+Major Requirements A student may major in French by completing a minimum of 30 semester hours in French courses numbered 200 and above.
 The following courses are required: FRE 340, 360; six hours from FRE 303, 313, 314, 315, 316, or 400; and nine hours of upper division electives.
 A grade of "C" or higher is required in each course for credit toward the major.
 Students are also required to pass a departmental proficiency exam which covers spoken and written language, culture, and literature.
 Supporting Course Requirements 3 hours FCC 220 is required.
 Strongly recommended: six hours in a second foreign language; three hours each in upper division English courses in grammar and literature; HIS 354.
 General Education Requirements Standard General Education program, excluding category 07.
 Refer to Section Four of this Catalog for details on the General Education and University requirements.
-University Requirement 1 hour ASO 100.
-Free Electives Total Curriculum Requirements Total Curriculum Requirements 128 hours Total Curriculum Requirements Total Curriculum Requirements 128 hours Total Curriculum Requirements FRENCH/TEACHING (B.A.)
-CIP Code: 16.0901 Major Requirements FRENCH/TEACHING (B.A.)
-CIP Code: 16.0901 Major Requirements FRENCH/TEACHING (B.A.)
-CIP Code: 16.0901 Major Requirements FRENCH/TEACHING (B.A.)
-CIP Code: 16.0901 Major Requirements FRENCH/TEACHING (B.A.)
-CIP Code: 16.0901 Major Requirements FRENCH/TEACHING (B.A.)
-CIP Code: 16.0901 Major Requirements FRENCH/TEACHING (B.A.)
-CIP Code: 16.0901 Major Requirements FRENCH/TEACHING (B.A.)
-CIP Code: 16.0901 Major Requirements FRENCH/TEACHING (B.A.)
-CIP Code: 16.0901 Major Requirements

-FCC 220 is required.
+University Requirement ASO 100.
+Free Electives Total Curriculum Requirements 128 hours · French/Teaching (B.A.)
+CIP Code: 16.0901 Major Requirements A student may major in French by completing a minimum of 30 semester hours in French courses numbered 200 and above.
+The following courses are required: FRE 340, 360; six hours selected from FRE 303, 313, 314, 315, 316, or 400; and nine hours of upper division electives.
+A grade of "C" or higher is required in each course for credit toward the major.
+Students must attain a 2.5 GPA in their teaching major and must pass a departmental proficiency exam, which covers spoken and written language, culture, and literature, to be recommended for student teaching.
+Supporting Course Requirements FCC 220 is required.
 Strongly recommended: six hours in a second foreign language; three hours each in upper division English courses in grammar and literature; HIS 354.
+Professional Education Requirements34 hours EDF 103, 203, 319, 413; SED 401; EME 442, EMS 499; ESE 490 and 543.
+General Education Requirements Standard General Education program, excluding category 07.
+Refer to Section Four of this Catalog for details on the General Education and University requirements.
+University Requirement 1 honr ASO 100.
+ASO 100.